baites/baites.github.io/_posts/2017-10-23-fibonacci-recursive-and-iterative-algorithms.md

 In my **next post**, I will show that this formula indeed defines the Fibonacci series.

-[^1]: This is one of my recurrent jokes after another Argentinian-American physics know for such *"simple conjecture"* such as [AdS/CFT correspondence](https://en.wikipedia.org/wiki/AdS/CFT_correspondence) or more recently [ER=EPR](https://en.wikipedia.org/wiki/ER%3DEPR).
+[^1]: This is one of my recurrent jokes after another Argentinian-American physics know to come up with *"simple conjectures"* such as [AdS/CFT correspondence](https://en.wikipedia.org/wiki/AdS/CFT_correspondence) or more recently [ER=EPR](https://en.wikipedia.org/wiki/ER%3DEPR).

 [^2]: [Recursion (computer science)](https://en.wikipedia.org/wiki/Recursion_(computer_science)).